javafx-maven-plugin/javafx-maven-plugin/README.md

 New:
 * added a way to have PKCS11 signing by setting `<skipKeypassWhileSigning>true</skipKeypassWhileSigning>` and `<skipKeyStoreChecking>true</skipKeyStoreChecking>`, makes it possible to have hardware tokens
+* added ability to prefix dependencies with their `groupId` by setting `<prefixWithGroupIdForClasspathDependencies>true</prefixWithGroupIdForClasspathDependencies>`, should work around the edge-case where dependencies have the same artifactId and would overwrite otherwise

 Enhancement:
 * ~~JDK 9 compatibility~~ (got broken with Jigsaw)